 The Flower of Sweet Strabane

 Paddy Tunny sang The Flower of Sweet Strabane in 1965 on his Topic album of Irish traditional ballads, A Wild Bee's Nest.
-Sean O'Boyle commented in the album's sleeve notes:
+Sean O'Boyle noted:

 There is one idea that underlies song after song in Ulster—the idea that the poets own lovely locality has produced the fairest woman in all Ireland.
 Sometimes she is The Rose of Moneymore, sometimes The Maid of Ballydoo or The Flower of Magherally.
 Paddy sings of lovely Martha whose coldness sends a lovelorn poet away from Sweet Strabane to exile in America.
 The tune is Re Mode, pentatonic.

-Norma Waterson sang Flower of Sweet Strabane in 2000 on her third solo album, Bright Shiny Morning, and on the Topic sampler The Folk Awards 2001.
-She was accompanied by Julian Goodacre, Leicestershire smallpipes, Martin Carthy, guitar, banjo, and Ben Ivitsky, viola, tenor guitar.
+Norma Waterson sang Flower of Sweet Strabane in 2000 on her third solo album, Bright Shiny Morning.
+She noted:

 Sort of from Margaret Barry.
 I first heard Margaret Barry in Ken Colyer's Jazz Club in 1957 the first time I went to London.
 She opened her mouth, struck on her banjo and I was lost.